The gravitational bending angle by static and spherically symmetric black holes in bumblebee gravity: Bending angle of massive particles in a static and spherically symmetric background

-In this section, we systematize the Ishihara method to covers the deflection of massive particles in a static and spherically symmetric spacetime.
-In Ref. \cite{Gibbons:2015qja}, Gibbons shows that the free motion of massive particles in static spacetimes is given by the geodesics of an energy-dependent Riemannian metric on the spatial sections analogous to Jacobi metric in classical dynamics.
-Crisnejo and Gallo were the first to study the deflection angle of massive particles in a static and spherically symmetric background through Jacobi's metric and the Gauss-Bonnet theorem \cite{Crisnejo:2018uyn}.
-However, as far as we know, this generalization has not been systematized and we do it here.
-First, the Jacobi metric of a static and spherically symmetric spacetime, Eq. (\ref{3.1}), is given by \cite{Gibbons:2015qja}
+In this section, we systematize the Ishihara method to covers the deflection of massive particles in a SSS spacetime.
+In Ref. \cite{Gibbons:2015qja}, Gibbons shows that the free motion of massive particles in static spacetimes is given by the geodesics of an energy-dependent Riemannian metric on the spatial sections.
+This assembles the Jacobi metric in classical dynamics.
+Crisnejo and Gallo were the first ones to study the deflection angle of massive particles in a {SSS} background through Jacobi's metric and the Gauss-Bonnet theorem \cite{Crisnejo:2018uyn}.
+However, as far as we know, this generalization has not been systematized, and we do it here.
+First, the Jacobi metric of a SSS spacetime is given by

-where we have used $\theta = \pi/2$.
+where we are considering the equatorial plane $\theta = \pi/2$ \cite{Gibbons:2015qja}.
 By using equation (\ref{5.0}), we get the angular momentum conserved due to axial symmetry, given by

 The trajectory equation for a massive particle is then obtained by using equations (\ref{5.0}) and (\ref{5.1}), and we find